IBM/customized-deployable-architecture/README.md

 Future tutorials will include how to setup Security and Compliance scanning on the IBM Cloud and how to record the results as well a tutorial on the overall deployable architecture development lifecycle.

 ## Example customized deployable architectures
+This repository contains two exampole deployable architectures.

-This repo also provides an [example of a customization](./solutions/custom-slz) of the IBM deployable architecture [VSI on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vsi-ef663980-4c71-4fac-af4f-4a510a9bcf68-global).
+The first is an [example of a customization](./solutions/custom-slz) of the IBM deployable architecture [VSI on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vsi-ef663980-4c71-4fac-af4f-4a510a9bcf68-global).
 This customization is a minor customization but illustrates how easy it is accomoplish making a change that is suited to a particular need.
 The customized deployable architecture still deploys a base networking layer with a Virtual Private Cloud but is now limited to the 'us-east' IBM Cloud region.

-In addition to that example, this repo also contains an example of a deployable architecture that extends the base deployment by deploying a workload.
+The second is an example of a deployable architecture that extends the base deployment by deploying a workload.
 The workload is a virtual server that is deployed within the VPC created by the base and it runs an Apache web server.
 There are two implementations of this deployable architecture, an ['extension'](./solutions/apache-workload/extension/) and a ['fullstack'](./solutions/apache-workload/fullstack/).
 A deployable architecture that is an 'extension' requires that another offering be deployed prior to its own deployment.
 It has a dependency.
 A deployable architecture that is a 'fullstack' does not have any dependencies and will deploy the entire solution.
+The deployable architecture provisions a virtual server within the environment created by the customized VSI on VPC landing zone.
+Ansible and IBM Projects service are used to perform the actual application install of Apache.
+See [README](./solutions/apache-workload/extension/README.md) for more details.

 ![Custom topology](/images/baby-slz.svg)